Government Brings Forward the 5% First Home Buyer Deposit Scheme

 For those considering buying, here are strategies to prepare:

-• Have your deposit ready before October 2025
+• Have your deposit ready before October 2025.

-• Speak to your accountant or mortgage broker about borrowing capacity
+• Speak to your accountant or mortgage broker about borrowing capacity.

-• Secure pre-approval to move quickly once the scheme begins
+• Secure pre-approval to move quickly once the scheme begins.

-• Consider the impact of future price rises when setting your budget
+• Consider the impact of future price rises when setting your budget.

 Acting early could help buyers take advantage of the scheme while keeping control of costs.
+Nexus Wealth Partners can help you secure pre-approval and structure your loan before the scheme opens.

 The Market Outlook